pschaus/book_lepl1402/source/part1.rst

 |                       |                                                 |
 +-----------------------+-------------------------------------------------+

-The same also happens with the parameters of methods; when you call a method with arguments, the argument values will be copied into the parameter variables of the called method.
+The same also happens with the parameters of methods; when you call a method with arguments, for example :code:`printArea("Area of square", t)`, the argument values are copied into the parameter variables of the called method.

-Note that it is illegal to use a local variable before assigning a value to it:
+Note that it is illegal to use a local variable that doesn't have a value:

 ..  code-block:: java

     public static void main(String[] args) {
         int a;
         int b;
-        b = 3;            // We now initialize b
+        b = 3;
         int c = b * 3;    // This is okay. b has a value. int d = a * 3;    // Error! a has not been initialized.
     }